 January 1: President Lincoln formally issued his Emancipation Proclamation, which freed slaves in Confederate-controlled areas of the South.
-Although the Proclamation freed few slaves initially, it laid the framework for the Thirteenth Amendment, which would end all slavery in the United States.
+Although the Proclamation freed few slaves initially, it laid the framework for the 13th Amendment, which would end all slavery in the United States.

 May 27: The Confederate gunboat Chattahoochee exploded on the Apalachicola River, killing 16 sailors and wounding several others.
 The Chattahoochee helped guard the Apalachicola River basin, protecting that region from Union attack.

-July 1 – 3: The Battle of Gettysburg, Pennsylvania was fought.
+July 1 – 3: The Battle of Gettysburg, Pennsylvania, was fought.
 Florida soldiers were heavily engaged in this Confederate defeat.